What is a sympathectomy?

 When finished, the surgeon will re-expand the lung, remove the camera and instruments, and sew shut the incision.
 Then the surgeon will repeat the procedure on your other side.
 The entire surgery takes about an hour.

 Ask your healthcare team how to keep the incisions clean.
 Avoid soaking in the tub or going swimming for two weeks.

 You can probably do your normal activities after the surgery, but you may need to take it easy at first.
-Most people can return to work within a week.
-Be sure to attend any follow-up visits that your doctor schedules.
+No heavy lifting or vigorous exercises until your body has healed.